crawfordwynnes/overloadedargs/_posts/2022-08-30-proc-and-lambda.markdown

 categories: jekyll update
 ---

 This post is more of a historical post about a feature in Ruby that has some nuances that were talked about a long time ago.
-They aren't really that important unless you are writing code whice is doing a deep dive into specific behaviours of Ruby Proc and Lambda.
+They aren't really that important unless you are writing code which is doing a deep dive into specific behaviours of Ruby Proc and Lambda.

 Before we start let's remind ourselves what are Proc and Lambda and what can we do with them.